Directed by Cameron Crowe

 Directed by Christopher McQuarrie

-Starring Tom Cruise, Jeremy Renner, Ving Rhames, Paula Patton, Simon Pegg, and Alec Baldwin
+Starring Tom Cruise, Jeremy Renner, Ving Rhames, Simon Pegg, Rebecca Ferguson, Simon McBurney, and Alec Baldwin

 After Brad Bird did such an amazing job with its predecessor, I'm looking forward to seeing what Christopher McQuarrie (Jack Reacher, The Way of the Gun) does with the franchise!
 The Mission: Impossible series has come a long way since its dismal first and second films.
+The only thing known about the plot is the IMF team (Cruise, Pegg, Rhames, and Renner) take on eradicating The Syndicate -- an international rogue organization committed to destroying the IMF.
 To be released: July 31, 2015.

 Directed by Joe Wright